davenquinn/xenoliths/paper/text/figure-captions.md

 created manually atop coregistered electron backscatter and optical imagery, showing the textural variation within Crystal Knob spinel peridotites.
 The variable clinopyroxene abundances correspond to fertility.
-A late-stage melt channel cuts diagonally across the bottom-right quadrant of CK-4 (dark gray line).
-These classifications form the basis of modal abundance data [@fig:modes].
+A melt channel cutting diagonally across the bottom-right quadrant of CK-4 (dark gray line) is the most significant textural signature of late-stage melt-interaction in the sample set.
+These classifications form the basis of recalculated modal abundances [@fig:modes].

 ##step_heating